Frequently Asked Questions

 Have a question you want to ask?
 Check our our frequently asked questions below first…

-The DFC originates from a project run by UWE Bristol academics from 2018-21, funded by the Arts and Humanities Research Council (AHRC).
-As part of that project’s ‘Industry Futures’ strand, stakeholders from across the documentary film industry participated in an extensive consultation on the problems facing the sector and how these might be addressed.
-The findings were published in two reports, Keeping it Real (2020) and Making it Real (2021), both of which can be downloaded from our Resources page.
+The DFC developed from a research project funded by the Arts and Humanities Research Council (AHRC).
+As part of that project, filmmakers, organisations and executives from across the industry explored the problems facing the sector and how these might be addressed.
+The findings of this work were published in two reports, Keeping it Real (2020) and Making it Real (2021), both of which can be downloaded from our Resources page.

-The Talent Directory is a resource exclusively for the UK’s independent documentary film industry.
-It is designed to raise the profile of the workforce in this sector and make it easier to recruit people from under-represented backgrounds, thus mitigating the negative impacts of word-of-mouth recruitment.
+The Directory is a resource exclusively for the UK’s documentary film industry.
+It is designed to raise the profile of the workforce in our sector and make it easier to recruit people from under-represented backgrounds, thus mitigating the negative impacts of word-of-mouth recruitment.

 The Directory is for everyone who works, or wants to work in this sector, in whatever capacity, from producers, directors, editors, archivists and academics to distributors, exhibitors, curators, commissioners and executives.
 The only criteria are that you are UK-based and actively working or intending to work in the UK independent documentary industry.
 Create your profile when you join the DFC.